ElectroBAI/ESP32_AND_Neo_6M_based_tracking/README.md

 - 📍 Show current location instantly
 - 🔴 Toggle live tracking with dynamic updates every second
-- 🌐 Map rendered using OpenStreetMap + Leaflet.js
+- 🌐 Map rendered using OpenStreetMap + Leaflet.js and also with many more services.
 - Toolbar Controls:
 - Bottom navigation bar with buttons and satellite status display
 - Responsive design with dark mode support